 You don’t have to be a master chef to be the belle of the office potluck.
 You just need to drum up some cocktail party standards and add a little twist.
 Give any of these dishes a whirl, and your whole office will worship you through the New Year.

 Meatballs: From buffalo chicken meatballs to hoisin Asian meatballs, there are a million different ways to put a new spin on the good old balls of meat.

-Mini burgers: Even if you can’t create an elaborate gourmet meal, you can probably fry up a few burgers.
+Sliders: Even if you can’t create an elaborate gourmet meal, you can probably fry up a few burgers.
 Mini burgers are perfect for a potluck party.
-Serve them on mini buns, and bring various condiments.
-For a lighter dish, try these barbecue chicken sliders.
+Serve them on tiny buns and bring various condiments.
+For a fun alternative, try these chipotle pulled-pork sliders.

-Crescent dogs: Create an easy version of pigs in a blanket with hot dogs and cheese wrapped inside Pillsbury crescent rolls.
+Pigs in a blanket: Create an easy version of pigs in a blanket with hot dogs and cheese wrapped inside refrigerator crescent rolls.
 Crescent dogs bake in under 15 minutes and are a party food favorite.

 Nacho dip: Everyone loves nachos — especially when there is chorizo involved.
 Turn the office party into a fiesta with this recipe for skillet chorizo nachos with cilantro-sour cream sauce, or get a little loco with french fry nachos.